 Yes, on a case-by-case basis.
 Just contact me.
 If you are a referral from a crisis pregnancy center, please include which one and your case manager's name in your contact message.

 When should I hire a doula?

-You can hire a doula at any point during your pregnancy, but most mamas start interviewing doulas around 35ish weeks.
-I like to be hired a few weeks earlier then that.
+You can hire a doula at any point during your pregnancy, but most families start interviewing doulas around 24ish weeks.
+The earlier the better!
 If there is a particular doula you think you to want to work with, contact her sooner rather than later to ensure her availability.
 We are often booked up several months in advance.

 I think I want a doula, but my partner is nervous.
 Will you replace him or her?